le-si/platform/packages/app/src/Documentation/Features/APIParameters.md

 ### About Dimensions {#about-dimensions}

-A minimum of `262k` pixels and a maximum of `1.04m` pixels are recommended when generating images with `512x512` models, and a minimum of `589k` pixels and a maximum of `1.04m` pixels for `768x768` models.
+A minimum of `262k` pixels and a maximum of `1.04m` pixels are recommended when generating images with `512px` models, and a minimum of `589k` pixels and a maximum of `1.04m` pixels for `768px` models.
 The true pixel limit is `1048576`.

 To avoid the dreaded `6N IndexError` it is advised to use `64px` increments when choosing an aspect ratio.
-Popular ratio combinations for `512x512` models include `1536x512` and `1536x384`, while `1536x640` and `1024x576` are recommended for `768x768` models.
+Popular ratio combinations for `512px` models include `1536 x 512` and `1536 x 384`, while `1536 x 640` and `1024 x 576` are recommended for `768px` models.

-For `512x512` models, the minimum useful sizes are `192-256` in one dimension.
-For `768x768` models the minimum useful size is `384` in one dimension.
+For `512px` models, the minimum useful sizes are `192-256` in one dimension.
+For `768px` models the minimum useful size is `384` in one dimension.

 Generating images under the recommended dimensions may result in undesirable artifacts.

-#### Note: `stable-diffusion-xl-beta-v2-2-2` comes with some special considerations with regard to the dimensions it can generate images at:
+#### Note: `stable-diffusion-xl-beta-v2-2-2` AKA `SDXL Beta v0.8` comes with some special considerations with regard to the dimensions it can generate images at:

-- SDXL can generate images at a maximum of either `512x896` or `896x512`.
+`stable-diffusion-xl-beta-v2-2-2` is a `512px` model and can generate images at a maximum of either `512 x 896` or `896 x 512`.

-- If either the width or the height (but not both) of an image generation request is greater than `512px`, the other side (width or height, respectively) cannot be beyond `512px` in dimension.
+If either the width or the height (but not both) of an image generation request is greater than `512px`, the other side (width or height, respectively) cannot be beyond `512px` in dimension.

+#### Note: `stable-diffusion-xl-1024-v0-9` AKA `SDXL v0.9` comes with some special considerations with regard to the dimensions it can generate images at:

+`stable-diffusion-xl-1024-v0-9` is a `1024px` model.
+However, it has also been trained to support multiple aspect ratios, a clear improvement over previous models that would often see repeated subjects / concepts in wide or tall aspect ratio generations.

+`stable-diffusion-xl-1024-v0-9` supports generating images at the following dimensions:

+- `1024 x 1024`

+- `1152 x 896`

+- `896 x 1152`

+- `1216 x 832`

+- `832 x 1216`

+- `1344 x 768`

+- `768 x 1344`

+- `1536 x 640`

+- `640 x 1536`

 <br/>